-A presentation to the London Futurists Conference, April 2014
+And second, a presentation to the London Futurists Conference, April 2014:

 I grew up reading science fiction.
-This was handy when I got to university, because science fiction is essentially philosophy in fancy dress.
+This was handy when I got to university, because my subject was philosophy, and I discovered that science fiction is essentially philosophy in fancy dress.
 But it wasn’t until the year 2000, two decades after I graduated, that I came across Ray Kurzweil, who made me consider the astounding idea that conscious, super-intelligent machines might be created in my lifetime.
 As a science fiction fan I’d long thought they would arrive one day, but I’d assumed it would be centuries away, long after my death.
 I’ve been thinking about the implications of that idea ever since, and wondering how to get other people thinking about it too.

-Another decade later I semi-retired, which gave me the time to try to do something about it, by writing a novel on the subject.
-It’s called Pandora’s Brain, and my agent is currently pitching it to publishers.
+Another decade later I semi-retired, which gave me the time to try to do something about it, by writing a novel on the subject, called Pandora’s Brain.

 These are the six questions I’ve been thinking about all that time.